sierra-research/tau-bench/README.md

 *Notice: If an error is raised due to the structure of your results file, you may have to rerun the benchmark to produce a new results file.
 We have recently [rewritten](https://github.com/sierra-research/tau-bench/commit/043b544371757ebb3762b3d02a6675dfe0c41798) the benchmark to be more type-safe and extensible.

+## Historical trajectories

+τ-bench might be expensive to run.
+We have provided a set of historical trajectories for the airline and retail environments in `./historical_trajectories`.

+If you would like to contribute your historical trajectories to this benchmark, please submit a PR!

 ## License

 See `./LICENSE`.